Becreative-Marketing-Limited/wp-poll/readme.txt

 * 27/09/2022 - NEW - Reaction type added in pro version.

 = 3.3.37 =
-* 02/10/2022 - NEW - Email collection form added for type poll.
+* 03/10/2022 - NEW - Email collection form added for type poll.
-* 02/10/2022 - NEW - Fluent CRM integration added.